 Accommodation, Businesses and more pictures from Ringsaker

 Ringsaker is Norway´s largest farming district.
 Ringsaker muncipality has approximately 33.500 inhabitants and covers a area of 1.281,1 km2.
+The administrative centre of the municipality is the city of Brumunddal.
 Farming and forestry have always been important for settling and employment in Ringsaker.
 And everything else here is "big", ranging from friendly shorelines with rocky islets, through rolling fields and meadows, hill slopes and rock-faces, to moors and mountains, truly a Norway in miniature.
 The large farms of Ringsaker are among the oldest in the country.
 Several of them are mentioned in the Old Norse sagas, and when they open their doors for guests the term "farm tourism" takes on a new dimension traditional food in splendid surroundings, with guided tours of the buildings illustrating the history and cultural heritage of Norway.

 Brumunddal is the largest settlement in the Ringsaker municipality.
 It is a small, densely populated area surrounded by scenic countryside and farms on the eastern shore of Norway´s largest lake Mjøsa.
 Other attractions include the rolling hills of Veldre, which offer spectacular views over the lake and lower lands.
 The town is situated at the end of river Brumunda, running from the highlands into lake Mjøsa.
 It lies a few kilometres north of Hamar.
 The dominant industries are agriculture, ore refining, and tourism.